 You requested it, so here it is – a definitive guide to the manufacturers who offer left handed 7-string guitars!
 Extended range guitars can really help add an extra dimension to your playing and will undoubtedly help to grow your musical vocabulary.
 Help us to expand the list by adding any missing brands in the comments section.

-Chances are, you stumbled across this page looking to pick up your very first southpaw 7-stringer.
-On a budget, left handed models aren’t the easiest to come by – but I’ve listed some of my favorites below.
+Chances are that you stumbled across this page looking to pick up your very first southpaw 7-stringer.
+On a budget, left handed models aren’t the easiest to come by – but I’ve listed two of my favorites below.
 And no, this list isn’t sponsored by Schecter, it’s just that they are one of the few brands that cater to lefties without going to the custom shop!

 These guitars are arranged in order of price, from lowest to highest.
 Click the links for more info.

 The most affordable route into the world of 7-strings will be one of these 3 Schecters.